 What do I actually get from the reading?

-I send an email to the email address provided that includes a picture of the cards I’ve drawn for the reading, the question(s) asked along with which card(s) were drawn for each question, an overall interpretation of the reading as it relates to the question(s), and, if there are multiple cards, an interpretation of each card and how each card interacts with other cards or contributes to the overall reading.
+For my written PDF readings, I send an email to the email address provided that includes a picture of the cards I’ve drawn for the reading, the question(s) asked along with which card(s) were drawn for each question, an overall interpretation of the reading as it relates to the question(s), and, if there are multiple cards, an interpretation of each card and how each card interacts with other cards or contributes to the overall reading.
 The length of the interpretations can vary from one page (250–300 words) to several pages, depending on the complexity of the question(s) and the number of cards drawn for the reading.

 Why do I have to fill out that form before I can get a reading?

 When you request a reading, I ask for information that will help me help you.
 You only have to provide the basics (name, question, contact info), and then you can choose to provide more information that you think is relevant if you want to.
 It’s not because I want to tell you what you want to hear; it’s because I want to tell you what will be useful for you to hear.
 The more relevant information you provide, the more I can take that into consideration when explaining what I read in the cards I’ve drawn for you.
 If, for example, you ask me how you can reconnect with your ex, but you don’t mention the fact that this person is no longer alive, I’m clearly going to have a hard time giving you guidance that you can use effectively.

 How do you decide which deck to use?